Guideline 1

 Advancement details:

-Pilot project launched in mid-February 2025 that will collect key data on SCMs found in battery materials and components to demonstrate their responsible, low-carbon footprint source.
-OPTEL Group’s Optchain platform will be adapted and deployed as a traceability tool in six companies in Quebec’s battery value chain, including mining companies.
-(Press release in French available here).
+Pilot project launched in mid-February 2025 that will collect key data on CSMs found in battery materials and components to demonstrate their responsible, low-carbon footprint source using OPTEL Group’s Optchain platform.
+Six companies to be involved during 1 year.
+Confirmed: Dumond Nickel, Lithion and nanoOne.
+(More details available here).

 - Advancement